 FAQs - Mapping

-The aerial photography used within the Active Places Power website is supplied via the Aerial Photography for Great Britain (APGB) contract.
-This is a contract between Department for Environment, Food and Rural Affairs (DEFRA) on behlaf of a numebr of central government organisation and Getmapping who are the lead supplier for a consortium that includes Bluesky, and Airbus.
+The aerial photography used within the Active Places Power website is supplied via the Aerial Photography for Great Britain (APGB) contract; a pan-government agreement, managed by the Geospatial Commission.

 To access the aerial photography when using the interactive maps, go to Map Tools tab > Map Layers > Basemaps and Aerial Photography.

-The Active Places Power interactive mapping component displays a number of different Ordnance Survey datasets, which are styled and set to display at different zoom levels.
-They are referenced via an ArcGIS map service hosted by ESRI UK.
+The Active Places Power interactive mapping component displays several different Ordnance Survey datasets, which are styled and set to display at different zoom levels.

-• 'Grey' – greyscale map with no labels providing the minimal level of contextual detail.
-(References the OS_Open_Greyscale ESRI UK Opendata map service.)
-Does not display at 1:2,500 or 1:1,250 scales.
+Greyscale map with no labels, provides a minimal level of contextual detail.
+Does not display at scales of 1:2,500 or 1:1,250

-• 'Simple' – uncluttered and clean map consistent between all viewing scale.
-(References the OS_Open_Background ESRI UK Opendata map service.)
-Does not display at 1:2,500 or 1:1,250 scales.
+An uncluttered and clean map consistent between all viewing scales.
+Does not display at scales of 1:2,500 or 1:1,250

-• 'Detailed' – the be comprehensive contextual map showing MasterMap level detail at the largest scales.
-(References the OS_VML_MM_Carto ESRI UK Premium map service.)
-Default map.
+A comprehensive contextual map showing OS MasterMap level detail at the largest scales.
+This is the default basemap.
 Displays at all scales.